-This area of law is governed by the broader definition of homicide, which is complex and involves a number of factors influencing both the court proceedings and the eventual outcome.
+This area of the law is governed by the broader definition of homicide, which is complex and involves a number of factors influencing both the court proceedings and the eventual outcome.

-The level of resources available to the Police and Crown Prosecution Services in cases like this is huge; it is vital that if you, a family member or friend find themselves under investigation or being prosecuted for such an offence that you have a team of lawyers at your disposal who have the specialist experience to challenge the evidence and robustly defend the case.
+The level of resources available to the police and Crown Prosecution Service (CPS) in cases like this is considerable and, as such, it is vital that if you, a family member or friend find themselves under investigation or being prosecuted for such an offence that you have a team of lawyers at your disposal who have the specialist experience and expertise to challenge the evidence and robustly defend the case.

-- An act was provoked immediately before the act that caused the death took place, this is sometimes referred to as a sudden loss of control.
+- An act was provoked immediately before the act that caused the death took place, this is sometimes referred to as a sudden loss of control

-- That the person that caused the death of the victim had not done so intently but recklessly, for example.
+- That the person that caused the death of the victim had not done so intently but recklessly, for example

 - An individual has suffered diminished responsibility due to a mental illness, in these types of cases, complex psychiatric evidence is required.

 Other factors which may be taken into consideration include acts of self-defence, if this can be proven, or acting in defence of someone else or preventing a different crime from occurring (burglary).
 These self defence cases will then proceed in their own unique format.

 Whilst there is no minimum or maximum sentence for manslaughter, the decision will very much depend on the individual case and surrounding factors, which will also take into account age and previous convictions.